Weekend Getaways From Bangalore for Couples

 - Mysore makes a great base, you can add Srirangapatna or Ranganathittu Bird Sanctuary as side trips.

-Distance from Bangalore: About 145 km (roughly 3.5–4 hours by road).
+Distance from Bangalore: About 141 km (roughly 3.5–4 hours by road).

 Best time to visit: October to March for pleasant weather and festival vibes.

 If Mysore is about palaces and heritage, Kabini is all about nature and wildlife.
-Just a few hours from Bangalore, this peaceful stretch by the Kabini River is one of my favorite places when I need a real break from the city.
+Just a few hours from Bangalore, this peaceful stretch by the Kabini River is one of my favorite places when you need a real break from the city.
 Here, instead of traffic noise, you wake up to birdsong and instead of office screens, you find yourself staring at elephants by the riverside.

 What I love doing here